Other Projects…

 VGSLite

-VGSLite is a R based helper application (.exe install) built to support VGS 5 Desktop on Windows devices.
+An R-based helper application (.exe installer) built to support VGS 5 Desktop on Windows — written in R and packaged with Electron.

 1. Download the latest release from VGSLite.